enexusde/async-js-template/README.md

    ```
 ## Import

-Import also works, but be warned: Its hard to debug imports because there is no way to differenticate linenumbers between two different script-tags.
+Import also works, but be warned: Its hard to debug imports because the linenumbers differ between two different script-tags.
 Import actually do a hard-import and linenumbers are interpreted as in the original script-tag.

 ```
    <script id="head" type="text/asjstOrWhatever">